-The Urban and Rural Planning Act, 2000 provides for delegation of enforcement responsibilities under Section 109.
+The Urban and Rural Planning Act, 2000 provides for delegation of enforcement responsibilities under Section 109, where, an employee of a council may issue an order under the section (see below).
 An order made by an employee shall be confirmed by a majority vote of the members of the council present at the next meeting of that Council after the order is made and if the order is not confirmed in this manner, it shall be considered to be cancelled.